walterobrianzw/gatewaymanager/README.md

 ### Rest Api dcoument
-Can be found at the url http://localhost:8080/swagger-ui.html
+Can be found at the url  {server url}/swagger-ui.html  eg http://localhost:8080/swagger-ui.html

 ### Dummy Data